reymon359/how-to-live/advices/Regret what you have done, not what you have not/index.md

 ---
 name: 'Regret what you have done, not what you have not'
-Categories: ['Regret', 'Proactivity', 'Guilt', 'Adventures']
+Categories: ['Fulfillment', 'Proactivity', 'Guilt', 'Adventures']
 ---
 # Regret what you have done, not what you have not